depicted-candela/TransitionalSQL/13_performanceSymphony/exercises.md

     <li>Examine the execution plan to confirm the hint worked.</li>
     <li>Now, <code>ROLLBACK</code> or delete the large data load.
 The table is small again.</li>
     <li>Execute the <em>hinted</em> query again on the small table.</li>
-    <li>Explain why the hinted query is now the "inefficient common solution" and what the Oracle-idiomatic, long-term solution is.</li>
+    <li>Explain why the hinted query is now the <em>inefficient common solution</em> and what the Oracle-idiomatic, long-term solution is.</li>
 </ol>
 <div class="postgresql-bridge">
-    <p><strong>Bridging from PostgreSQL:</strong> While PostgreSQL supports hints via extensions (like `pg_hint_plan`), they are not part of the core product and are often discouraged.
+    <p><strong>Bridging from PostgreSQL:</strong> While PostgreSQL supports hints via extensions (like <code>pg_hint_plan</code>), they are not part of the core product and are often discouraged.
 Oracle has a long history with hints, but modern best practice, especially with 23ai, is to treat them as a temporary diagnostic tool, not a permanent fix.
 The idiomatic Oracle approach is to provide the optimizer with the best information (via statistics) and use features like SQL Plan Management to ensure stability.</p>
 </div>
 </div>